 - Initiative, enthusiasm and a problem-solving approach to new challenges.

-- Excellent working knowledge of Microsoft Office software packages, databases, email, internet.
+- Good computer and IT skills, including experience working with Microsoft Office software packages, databases, email and the internet.

 Desirable knowledge, skills and experience